SavedCity/Baal-Spots/README.md

 - Mobile first approach

-- Made Hamburger menu functional (it was too tempting)
+- Made Hamburger menu functional (it was too tempting).
+There is aso a little extra (when there's an error in the api or when the data is loading).

 - Used `emotion-flex-grid` for element containers.
 Didn't mess with customizing the values of spacing or breakpoint so I gave some of those containers my own lines of code.